VectorInstitute/rag_bootcamp/README.md

 # RAG Bootcamp

-This is a collection of reference implementations for Vector Institute's **RAG (Retrieval-Augmented Generation) Bootcamp**, scheduled to take place in February-March 2024.
-It demonstrates some of the common methodologies used in RAG workflows (data ingestion, chunks, embeddings, vector databases, sparse/dense retrieval, reranking) using the popular Python [langchain](https://python.langchain.com/docs/get_started/introduction) and [llama_index](https://docs.llamaindex.ai/en/stable/) libraries.
+This is a collection of reference implementations for Vector Institute's **RAG (Retrieval-Augmented Generation) Bootcamp**, scheduled to take place from Nov 2024 to Jan 2025.
+It demonstrates some of the common methodologies used in RAG workflows (data ingestion, chunks, embeddings, vector databases, sparse/dense retrieval, reranking) using the popular Python [LangChain](https://python.langchain.com/docs/get_started/introduction) and [LlamaIndex](https://docs.llamaindex.ai/en/stable/) libraries.

-These implementations focus specifically on RAG workflows using [Cohere](https://cohere.com/), for which you will need a free tier API access key.
-However they are also meant to be used as templates.
-Using the rich feature set provided by both langchain and llama_index, it should be straightforward to modify these examples to use many other common LLM services.

 ## Reference Implementations